redox-os/redox/README.md

 Redox _is not_ just a kernel, it's a **full-featured Operating System**, providing packages (memory allocator, file system, display manager, core utilities, etc.) that together make up a functional and convenient operating system.
 You can loosely think of it as the GNU or BSD ecosystem, but in a memory safe language and with modern technology.
 See [this list](#ecosystem) for overview of the ecosystem.

 The website can be found at https://www.redox-os.org.
+For hardware compatibility, see [HARDWARE.md](HARDWARE.md).

 Please make sure you use the **latest nightly** of `rustc` before building (for more troubleshooting, see ["Help!
 Redox won't compile!"](#compile-help)).